Do I Need To Finance Solar

 The solar industry is structured with specialty lending companies that have researched the products the industry offers.
 In the majority of cases, these loans are low-interest twenty-year terms.
 These lending institutions have very strict enforcement guidelines for qualifying buyers because of the twenty-year term.

-Financing solar equipment is the #1 cause that slows down the “Accelerated Savings Rate” for the homeowner.
+Financing solar equipment slows down the “Accelerated Savings Rate of Power Costs” for the homeowner.

 Companies who predominately rely upon this option are putting their own short term gains ahead of the homeowner’s long term benefits.

 Easier To Sell a Payment Than The Cost of a Solar System